Erhalten Sie Zugang zu diesem und mehr als 300000 Büchern ab EUR 5,99 monatlich.

 GAME PLAN

 Father God, thank You for sending Your Son, Jesus, to die on the cross for me.
 I am eternally grateful for the love and grace You have poured out.
-I love You and want to follow and obey You the rest of my life.
+I love You and want to follow and obey You for the rest of my life.
 Help me be the person and the competitor who will give You honor and glory in all I do.
 My life has changed because of Your love for me.
-I now know that the Ultimate Game Changer is Jesus Christ!
+I now know that the Ultimate Game Changer is Jesus Christ.
 Thank You for transforming my heart.
 This spiritual shift has changed everything.
-In Jesus’ name, amen.
+In Jesus’ name.
+Amen.

 True Competitor Principle

-It was character that got us out of bed in the morning, commitment that moved us into action, and discipline that enabled us to follow through.
+It was character that got us out of bed, commitment that moved us into action, and discipline that enabled us to follow through.3

 ZIG ZIGLAR

-Growing up, sports were my life.
+When I was growing up, sports were my life.
 No matter the season, I had a ball in my hand.
 From football to basketball to baseball, I never let up.
-We would play pickup games in the neighborhood until dark most days and only head home when one of our moms yelled that dinner was ready.
-I would even shovel snow from my driveway so I could practice my shooting during the winter.
-My neighbors would beg me to “go to bed!” because they could hear the ball bouncing late into the night as I played using the dim light from the light post across the street.
+Most days, we would play pickup games in the neighborhood until dark and only head home when one of our moms yelled that dinner was ready.
+I would even shovel snow from my driveway so I could practice shooting baskets during the winter.
+My neighbors would beg me to go to bed because they could hear the ball bouncing late into the night as I played using only the dim light from the light post across the street.

 When I got to high school, I realized I had to train in a different way to make the teams.
-I needed to get bigger, stronger, and faster.
-So my brother and I got a membership at the Nautilus Health Club, and a personal trainer would be waiting to punish us three or four times a week to make us better.
+I needed to get bigger, faster, and stronger.
+So my brother and I got a membership at the Nautilus Health Club, and a personal trainer would punish us three or four times a week to make us better.
 And trust me, it worked.

 But spiritually speaking, most of us spend very little time training.
 We spend 99 percent of our time living and less than 1 percent of our time training.
-We call it “devotions,” but we aren’t very devoted.
-We call it “quiet time,” but then rush through to tackle the noise of the day.
-We lack the competitive mind-set that we are facing an opponent.
+We read devotions, but we aren’t very devoted.
+We call time with God quiet time, but we rush through it to tackle the noise of the day.
+We lack the competitive mindset that we are facing an opponent.
 Why don’t we approach our spiritual life as a training program?
 Instead, we often treat it casually.
 If we’re honest, most of us don’t even have a plan.
 And our hit-and-miss approach is littered with excuses: we’re too tired or too busy.
 As a result, we’re often spiritually unprepared for the challenges of life.

 We need a training plan—but we also need to show up and put in some time.
-We can’t be a weekend warrior.
-There are three Training Truths you must believe for your training to be useful:
+We can’t be weekend warriors.
+There are three training truths you must believe for your training to be useful:

 TRAINING TIME

-What one thing could you do for maximum spiritual growth and life change?
+What one thing could you do to achieve maximum spiritual growth and life change?

-What are some things you could do on a daily basis to increase your spiritual capacity and make your soul bigger, faster, and stronger?
-How might this impact you in competition?
+What are some things you can do each day to increase your spiritual capacity and make your soul bigger, faster, and stronger?
+How might this impact you in your athletic competitions?

 Read 2 Peter 1:3–4.
 What has God given you for the journey?

 Read Hebrews 12:10–12.
 Why is the discipline of training often painful?
-What does this passage say will be the result if we let God change us?
+What does this Scripture passage say will be the result if you let God change you?

 Read Philippians 2:12–14.
-What does this passage suggest about our role and God’s role in the training and changing process?
+What does this passage suggest about your role and God’s role in the training and changing process?

 Read Philippians 4:8 and 2 Timothy 3:16–17.
 What do these passages suggest about the importance of reading the Word and meditating on it?

-Discuss the True Competitor Principle: We do the training; God does the changing.
+Discuss the True Competitor principle We do the training; God does the changing.
 What would a spiritual training program look like?
-Help each other map out and execute a plan.
+Help others map out and execute a plan.
 Find ways to encourage coaches and teammates to put in the time and effort to get stronger spiritually.
-Write down your personal plan below.
+Write your personal plan today.

 GAME PLAN